This post may contain affiliate links. Please read our disclosure policy.

 - 1/4 cup olive oil

-- Put together the vinaigrette.
-In a small bowl whisk together minced shallot, olive oil, freshly squeezed lemon juice, salt & pepper.
-Once mixed, pour over the brussel sprouts, mix together, then cover with plastic wrap and let it sit and marinate for 20 minutes (do not skip marinating step).
+- In a small bowl whisk together vinaigrette ingredients: minced shallot, olive oil, freshly squeezed lemon juice, kosher salt & pepper.
+Once mixed, pour over the shaved Brussels sprouts, toss using tongs until fully coated, then cover and let it marinate for 20 minutes (do not skip marinating step).